hyperledger-archives/sawtooth-core/docs/source/cli/sawtooth.rst

 ===================

-The ``sawtooth block list`` subcommand queries the Sawtooth REST API (default: ``http://localhost:8008``) for a list of all blocks in the current chain.
+The ``sawtooth block list`` subcommand queries the Sawtooth REST API (default: ``http://localhost:8008``) for a list of blocks in the current chain.
+Using the ``--limit`` option, the number of blocks returned can be configured.
 It returns the id and number of each block, the public key of each signer, and the number of transactions and batches in each.

 By default, this information is displayed as a white-space delimited table intended for display, but other plain-text formats (CSV, JSON,